You Credit Score: How's Your FICO?

-Since we live in an automated society, it's not surprising that your ability to repay your mortgage loan boils down to a single number.
+Because we live in a computer-driven world, you're probably not surprised to hear that your creditworthiness boils down to a single number.

-The FICO score is created by credit agencies.
-They use the payment history from your various loans: mortgages, car loans, credit cards, and others.
+The FICO score is compiled by credit reporting agencies.
+They use the payment history of your various loans: mortgages, car/motorcycle loans, credit cards, and others.

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to calculate a score:
+While these methods vary, the differences aren't huge; each agency uses the following factors to calculate your score:

-- Your Credit History - How many years have you had credit?
+- Credit History - How many years have you had credit?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-Each of these factors is assigned a value and a weight.
+These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
-Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most borrowers who want to get a mortgage in the current environment score 620 or above.
+FICO scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most people getting a mortgage these days score 620 or above.

-To improve your credit score, you've got to have the reports that the agencies use to build it, and of course, you need the score itself.
+To improve your FICO score, you must get the reports that the agencies use to build it, and of course, you need the score itself.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and tools that help you improve your FICO score.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
+Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three agencies when you visit AnnualCreditReport.com.
+You can get a free credit report once a year from all three credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.